mqAncientHistory/cityOfRome/_drafts/2020-05-08-PortaEsquilina.md

 # Setting the Scene

 Porta Esquilina, or the Esquiline Gate, once stood where the Gallienus Arch can now be seen (Figure 1).
-It was positioned in the eastern portion of the Servian wall on the southern end of the Rome’s artificial defense mechanism, the _agger_ (Dionys.
-IX.68, Figure 1).
+It was positioned in the eastern portion of the Servian wall on the southern end of the Rome’s artificial defense mechanism, the _agger_ ([Dionys.
+IX.68](https://penelope.uchicago.edu/Thayer/E/Roman/Texts/Dionysius_of_Halicarnassus/9C*.html#68.3 )(Figure 1).
 As it currently stands in modern Italy, the grand single archway that remains of the gate is tucked away among the quiet townscape only really catching the attention of those who happen to be passing by.
 Almost 2,400 years ago, when only a small entry way that was Porta Esquilina existed, however, it would have equated to something more like a modern highway, with it marking one of the busiest entrances into the great city of Rome.

 {% include lightbox.html
-caption="Figure 1: Map of the Servian Wall and its gates, From The student's manual of ancient geography, based upon the Dictionary of Greek and Roman geography by William Smith, Public Domain, Wikimedia Commons." image="PortaEsquilina/MapServianWall.jpg" width="2012" height="2070" %}
+caption="Figure 1: Map of the Servian Wall and its gates, from The student's manual of ancient geography, based upon the Dictionary of Greek and Roman geography by William Smith, Public Domain, Wikimedia Commons." image="PortaEsquilina/MapServianWall.jpg" width="2012" height="2070" %}